wp-plugins/affiliatewp-affiliate-product-rates/readme.txt

 1. Easy Digital Downloads
 2. WooCommerce

-**To Do**
+**Known Issues**

-1. Prevent the same product from being selected again if already selected in another product rate.
+The add-on doesn’t yet prevent a product from existing in more than 1 product rate.
+Be careful you don’t accidentally add a product to more than location or one rate will be ignored.

 **What is AffiliateWP?**